scikit-hep/hist/docs/user-guide/installation.rst

 Installation
 ===========================

-Hist is available on PyPI.
+Hist is available on `PyPI <https://pypi.org/project/hist/>`__.
 You can install this library from PyPI with pip:

 .. code-block:: bash